BPM-Conseil/ai-training-exercises/windsurf/demo_3.md

 # Windsurf demo 3

 Visualize MCP store
-See github MCP
+See postgresql MCP

-Prompt: Can you tell me by reading the code of the github jlowin/fastmcp how we create a simple fastmcp in python ?
+Prompt:

+How many datasets does I have in my ckan database
+Tell me the most recent one